bigcommerce/dev-docs/docs/api-docs/store-management/shipping/shipping-overview.md

 ## Shipping zone and shipping methods

-You can configure [shipping zones](https://developer.bigcommerce.com/api-reference/store-management/shipping-api/shipping-zones) in the control panel or use the API to designate where a merchant ships their products and which [shipping methods](https://developer.bigcommerce.com/api-reference/store-management/shipping-api/shipping-method) should be available in each geographic region.
+You can configure [shipping zones](https://developer.bigcommerce.com/api-reference/store-management/shipping-api/shipping-zones) in the control panel or use the API to designate where a merchant ships their products and with which [shipping methods](https://developer.bigcommerce.com/api-reference/store-management/shipping-api/shipping-method) should be available in each geographic region.

 An example of a shipping zone might be North America, and within that shipping zone, the shipping methods might be Free Shipping, Ship-by-Weight, and USPS.